isaacnmm/pestpolicy-hugo2XX/content/posts/leafguard/index.md

 My assessment and ranking of LeafGuard, and other gutter guard companies, are based on a comprehensive methodology that considers multiple critical factors:

-* **Product Design & Technology:** In-depth analysis of the unique design (one-piece, hooded, liquid adhesion) and the materials used (heavy-gauge aluminum, ScratchGuard� finish, larger downspouts).
+* **Product Design & Technology:** In-depth analysis of the unique design (one-piece, hooded, liquid adhesion) and the materials used (heavy-gauge aluminum, ScratchGuard finish, larger downspouts).
 This includes evaluating its effectiveness against various types of debris and water volumes.
 * **Effectiveness & Performance:** How well the system actually prevents clogs and directs water away from the home, based on manufacturer claims, engineering principles, and customer experiences.
 * **Durability & Longevity:** Assessment of material quality, construction, and expected lifespan in various weather conditions.
 * **Warranty:** A thorough review of the "no-clog guarantee," finish warranty, and transferability, noting any limitations or exclusions.
 This is a critical indicator of a company's confidence in its product.